Doctors buying medicines for use in their own practices

 Pursuant to section 39(1) of the Danish Medicines Act, any manufacture, import, export, storage, resale, distribution, dispensing, splitting and packaging of medicinal products is subject to authorisation from the Danish Medicines Agency.

 According to section 39(3)(ii), an exception applies to doctors, veterinarians and dentists as regards providing, splitting and dispensing of medicinal products for use in their own practice.

 This means that doctors, veterinarians and dentists do not need an authorisation under section 39(1) if they perform the mentioned activities only, i.e. providing, splitting and dispensing.
 The activities not mentioned in section 39(3)(ii), such as import and resale therefore still require an authorisation under section 39(1).

-Doctors, veterinarians and dentists cannot easily obtain an authorisation under section 39 to handle medicines, e.g. as a wholesale or retail distributor of medicinal products.
-This is because doctors, veterinarians and dentists prescribe medicines to patients, and there must be no doubt that they select the right medicine.
-This choice must be based on a professional assessment and not on any financial interests the doctor may have in the sale of a specific medicine.
-If a doctor, veterinarian or dentist was to have a relationship with a company with a section 39 authorisation, a special authorisation that would hardly be granted if the relationship concerns the sale of prescription-only medicines.
+Doctors, veterinarians and dentists cannot easily obtain an authorisation under section 39 to handle medicines, e.g. as a wholesaler of medicinal products.
+This is because doctors, veterinarians and dentists prescribe medicines to patients, and there must be no doubt that they only select the right medicine based on a professional assessment and not because they have financial interests in the sale of a specific medicine.
+If a doctor, veterinarian or dentist was to have a relationship with a company with a section 39 authorisation, a special authorisation is required, which is unlikely to be granted if the relationship concerns the sale of prescription-only medicines.
 However, it is not uncommon for veterinarians to hold an authorisation to sell veterinary over-the-counter medicines (HV marked medicines).
 The Danish Veterinary and Food Administration has stated that it is not required for veterinarians to have their relationship with such a company assessed because it concerns over-the-counter products.

 If a medicine is not available in Denmark, the doctor will need to apply for a compassionate use permit from the Danish Medicines Agency according to section 29 of the Danish Medicines Act.
 The compassionate use permit will stipulate that the product must be dispensed by a Danish pharmacy.